rcpeng34/FB-API-experiments/README.md

 To Do:
-  build map display of these locations by longitude latitude clean up code by moving the fb login and init to app.js
+  build map display of these locations by longitude latitude clean up code by moving the fb login and init to app.js bug - login pops up twice and loggin into one fails the other for the first try.